 - Optionally take a painkiller, such as paracetamol.
 The cold will not cure faster then, it only suppresses the symptoms and thus one feels temporarily better.

-eating and drinking healthy and sufficient
+- Take care of a strong immune system by eating and drinking healthy and sufficient exercise.

 - Although the disease was already known in ancient times, the main cause of common cold, the rhinovirus, was determined only in 1956 in Great Britain.